 When Palladio escaped an oppressive employer in his native Padua, few would have guessed the humble stonecutter would, within a few decades, transform not only his adoptive city but also the history of European architecture.
 By luck, a local count recognised his talents in the 1520s and sent him to study the ruins in Rome.
-When he returned to Vicenza, the autodidact began producing his extraordinary buildings that marry sophistication and rustic simplicity, reverent classicism and bold innovation.
-It's no wonder Vicenza and surrounding villas have been declared one grand Unesco World Heritage Site.
+When he returned to Vicenza, the autodidact began producing his extraordinary buildings, structures that marry sophistication and rustic simplicity, reverent classicism and bold innovation.
+His genius would turn Vicenza and its surrounding villas into one grand Unesco World Heritage Site.
 And yet, the Veneto's fourth-largest city is more than just elegant porticoes and balustrades – its dynamic exhibitions, bars and restaurants provide a satisfying dose of modern vibrancy.